cldeluna/creds_in_env/README.md

 - Allows you to "cast" the variable to a specific type (integer, boolean).
 This is an important capability and can be quit handy.
 - Easy to use
 - Allows you to set a default value
-- Note: This module does not actually set environment variables but does read them from a .env file and make them available to your script in a very easy and intuitive manner.
+- Note: This module **does not actually set environment variable**s but does read key/value pairs  from a .env file and make them available to your script in a very easy and intuitive manner.

 If you need values of type boolean or integer then this is the module might be of interest.
 This module does not actually set environment variables for just that reason.
 It does allow you to put your configuration settings into a .ini or .env file and easily read them.
 Like python-dotenv, its important to remember to exclude those files in your .gitignore.